NetsharpDEV/netsharpdev.github.io/about.md

 My motto is:
 >Try to learn something about everything and everything about something. <cite>― Thomas Henry Huxley</cite>

 Besides development, I am amateur chef and also really enjoy travelling and hiking around the world but especially in love with polish countryside and nature.
-In my free time I play the guitar.
+In my free time I train archery.

 ### Why do I write?